Certifications / Cloud

 • There are alternatives to taking the VMware Education courses.

-Given that there are alternatives, why would you go the classroom route?
-In short: Convenience & quality.
+Given the alternatives, why would you go the classroom route?
+In short: convenience and quality.
 Classroom training is the fastest and most direct option available.

-Some people value time differently. if you don't have a lot of time, you might be looking for the quickest option available.
+Some people value time differently.
+If you have a little time, you might be looking for the quickest option.
 Not only will this provide you with valuable information and experience, it will do so in only a 5-day course.
-If you're working towards your VCP-DCV certification, you can enroll in these courses to effectively build an understanding on the ESXi and vSphere.
+If you're working towards your VCT-DCV certification, you can enroll in courses to effectively build an understanding on the ESXi and vSphere.

 The key takeaways here are: